ntulenev/KafkaSnapshot/README.md

 * Multi-partition topics
 * SASL authentication mechanism
 * Message sorting
+* Message payload in MessagePack with auto converting to JSON Array

 By default messages should contains JSON data.
 Simple strings also supported (see ExportRawMessage parameter).